-It is important to remember that each person’s needs differ, but everyone can take steps to get ready for various types of emergencies.
-Refer to the "A Path to Preparedness Guide" from the District of Columbia’s Department of Health and Office of Disability Rights.
+It’s important to remember that while each person’s needs may differ, everyone can take steps to prepare for various types of emergencies.

-When making an Emergency Plan for People with Disabilities and Access and Functional Needs:
+Emergency Checklist for People with Disabilities and Access and Functional Needs

-- If you are dependent on electricity for a wheelchair or any life-sustaining device, contact Pepco’s customer care service center at 202-833-7500 to enroll in their Emergency Medical Equipment Notification Program.
+- If you are dependent on electricity, enroll in Pepco’s Emergency Medical Equipment Notification Program.
+Call 202-833-7500 for additional information.

 Persons who are Deaf or Hard of Hearing: